Quake overwhelms Nepal's weak healthcare system

 Many patients were prematurely discharged to accommodate the waves of injured survivors: Doctors shifted wheel-chair bound patients and several quake survivors with multiple injuries to a playground opposite the hospital.

-Anita Dhungana, 31, said she was admitted to the trauma center last week and operated on just hours before the quake.
+Anita Dhungana, 31, said she was admitted to the trauma centre last week and operated on just hours before the quake.
 Doctors had advised 48 hours of bed rest in the hospital.

 "My father begged and pleaded before the doctor to keep me in the hospital.
 I am still bleeding and cannot walk but there is no one to examine me," Dhungana said.